data2type/xslt-checker/README.md

 Currently the XSLT Checker has the following restrictions:

-- It works on Windows systems only
+- It works on Windows systems only.
+- Java needs to be installed - the environment variable `java` should be set.
 - The Stylesheets should be processable with the Saxon version 8.9
 - The XSLT Checker can not catch any error.
 The Input Data Set should not throw any error.
 - Only one Stylesheet call is supported.
-A XSLT pipeline can not be checked by the XSLT Checker
+A XSLT pipeline can not be checked by the XSLT Checker.